MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 The **Apply Operating System Image** step performs the following actions when using an OS image:

-1. Delete all content on the targeted volume, except files in the folder specified by the **\_SMSTSUserStatePath** variable.
+1. Delete all content on the targeted volume, except files in the **Configuration Manager Client Cache folder** and any files in the folder specified by the **\_SMSTSUserStatePath** variable.

 2. Extract the contents of the specified .wim file to the specified destination partition.